MMauro94/matrix-revolution/Second assignment.md

     2. Replacing the two matrices with a `MatrixData` that represents their multiplication
 4. The last matrix in the chain is the result of the multiplication

-In the end, inside `MultiplyMatrix` there will be the optimized operation tree, which can be accessed in an optimal order.
+In the end, inside `MultiplyMD` there will be the optimized operation tree, which can be accessed in an optimal order.

 ### Sum between matrices of different types
 This library support adding matrices of different types.
 For example, a matrix of double is returned when adding a matrix of int and a matrix of doubles.